18kimn/imf_loans/content/text/raw/proposal.md

     from the in-progress paper)
 - March 1st
   - First draft completed

+## Budget

+If the IMF archives reopen or I am otherwise able to arrange a visit to the IMF archives, I plan to apply for $500 from the RITM fund so that I can visit the IMF archives over winter break.

 ![A preview of the current state of the site.](raw/site_preview.png)